I tried to schedule an appointment in SAAS but was unable to do so. What should I do?

 What happens if expectations of the University Honors Contract are not satisfied?

 If a student does not satisfy the expectations of the contract, the student will not receive Honors elective credit for the course.
-Failure to satisfy the expectations of the contract, or satisfying them in an unsatisfactory way, should not affect the student's final grade in the course; the work assigned in association with the contract should not be considered in the student's final grade in the course.
+Failure to satisfy the expectations of the contract, should not affect the student's final grade in the course.

 If I complete a University Honors contract, will I get a better grade in class?